 A support workshop designed for students concurrently enrolled in ENGL 1103 English Composition 1.
-Enrollment in this course is concurrently required for English Composition 1 students with an ACT English score of 15-17, a new SAT Writing and Language score of 22-24, an old SAT Writing Section score of 380-410, or a C or C- grade in FUND 0203.
+Enrollment in this course is concurrently required for English Composition 1 students with an ACT English score of 15-17, a SAT Evidence-Based Reading and Writing score of 430-479, or a C or C- grade in FUND 0203.
 (Fall & Spring)